 The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.59 applies to Java.

-Java will throw an exception if a thread is not activated.
-For example, the Java.lang.OutOfMemoryError: Failed to create a thread” exception occurs when the system does not have enough resources to create a new thread.
-There are three possible causes for this message: inadequate user/application resources, lack of native (or system) memory or there are too many threads already running.
+Java will throw an exception if a thread is not able to be created or activated.
+For example, the Java.lang.OutOfMemoryError exception occurs when the system does not have enough resources to create a new thread.

-A try/catch can be used to ensure that if an OutOfMemoryError is encountered, then processes can be gracefully shutdown and resources cleanly released.
+A try/catch can be used to ensure that if an OutOfMemoryError is encountered, then threads can be gracefully shutdown and resources cleanly released.
 It is generally not recommended that any other recovery be attempted.

 A thread that has visibility to another thread object can test t.isAlive() to determine if the thread is executing.

+Java provides threadgroups that provide a mechanism for multiple threads to be treated as one object, rather than as individual objects.
+For example, a single method call can be used to start, suspend or resume all of the threads within a group.
+However, many of these functions have been deprecated or are insecure and thus it is no longer recommended that threadgroups be used.

+The use of the Java Executor Framework (java.util.concurrent.Executor) provides a better framework for efficiently managing multiple threads.
+For instance, it allows for the easy creation of a thread pool containing multiple threads, such as the creation of a pool containing up to five threads:

+ExecutorService executor = Executors.newFixedThreadPool(5);

+Managing threads through a framework such as this can avert potential problems with thread activation and management.
+Another framework are the classes Futures and CompleteFutures which provide a framework for composing, combining, and executing asynchronous computation steps and handling errors.

 6.59.2 Guidance to language users